 He has held the trombone chair for several shows, including the David Bowie musical Lazarus,

-the first national tour of A Night with Janis Joplin, the revue Prince of Broadway, and split-lead on the 2017 Radio City Christmas Spectacular.
-Karl is currently playing in the orchestra for the show/concert Rocktopia.
+the first national tour of A Night with Janis Joplin, the revue Prince of Broadway, split-lead on the 2017 Radio City Christmas Spectacular, and the show/concert Rocktopia.

 Before coming to New York, Karl worked in the show bands of Norwegian Cruise Line and Carnival Cruise Lines.
 In the summer of 2013, he performed in Disneyland as lead trombonist with the All-American College Band.
 His main instruments are tenor and bass trombone, flugabone, and bass guitar.

-Karl is equally active as a composer and arranger.
-His first big band chart “Downside Up” was the 2011 Winner for Undergraduate Orchestrated Work in Downbeat Magazine.
-Karl has arranged for salsa groups, swing bands, and singer-songwriters.
-His own project is an 8-piece "Mixtet" that combines minimalism with post-bop for a unique blend of chamber jazz.
+Karl is also active as a composer and arranger.
+His first big band piece “Downside Up” was the 2011 Winner for Undergraduate Orchestrated Work in Downbeat Magazine.
+Karl has arranged for various singer-songwriters, salsa groups, and swing bands.
+His own project is an 6 to 8-piece "Mixtet" that combines minimalism with post-bop for a unique blend of chamber jazz.

 Karl received his B.A. from the University of Nebraska-Lincoln where he became well-versed in jazz and classical.